WICG/performance-memory/explainer.md

 ### Disclaimer

-Differences between browser vendor implementations of getMemoryEstimate are expected since memory is an implementation detail.
+Differences between browser vendor implementations of getMemoryEstimateUASpecific are expected since memory is an implementation detail.
 The exact behavior is less important, as long as the implementation:
 * Is internally consistent.
 * Is comprehensive.
 * Helps web developers find memory issues.